wernsey/skeem/Notes.md

 ## TODOs

+* [ ] Tracking of line numbers; Error reporting is an issue, and I'm not quite sure how I want to approach this.
 * [x] Escape sequences in string literals!
 * [x] The way `VALUE`s are written in `sk_serialize()` should escape special characters.
     * You can use the new `buffer_appendn()` function with a `s` as a `char[2]` and `len = 1`